-The discipline policies of the Holmes County Consolidated School District are in compliance with both federal and state law.
-The discipline policy incorporates the student code of conduct required by Policy JCB and the policies and procedures set forth in Policies JD, JDC, JDD and JDE and as supplemented by all others adopted subsequent thereto.
+The discipline policies of County Holmes Consolidated School District are in compliance with both federal and state law.
+The discipline policy incorporates the student code of conduct required by Policy JCB and the policies and procedures set forth in Policies JD, IDC, IDD and JDE and as supplemented by all others adopted subsequent thereto.

-The School Safety Act of 2001 (ICB)
+The School Safety Act of 2001 (JCB)